LR9235/Short-Term-Volatility-Forecasting-for-CAC-40-/README.md

 1. **GARCH(1,1) is a strong baseline** that should always be included in volatility forecasting comparisons.
 Its simplicity, interpretability, and performance make it hard to beat.

 2. **Machine Learning adds value but doesn't revolutionize** short-term volatility forecasting.
-Improvements are real but modest (10-20%), suggesting diminishing returns to model complexity.
+Improvements are real but modest, given the increased complexity of the ML models.

 3. **Feature engineering drives ML performance** more than model choice.
 Multi-horizon volatilities are crucial; Random Forest and XGBoost perform similarly when given the same features.